ElazarK/content-docs/scripts/Autoruns.md

+---
+id: Autoruns
+title: Autoruns
+---

 Collects autorun items from an endpoint as well as hashes for each item.
-THis uses a D2 agent to run `SysInternals` autoruns.
+This uses a D2 agent to run `SysInternals` autoruns.

 ## Script Data
 ---